Shopify/editions-dev-2025-masterclass-declarative-data/workshop/module-1.md

 4. BONUS: Add more payment methods via admin and metaobjects via GraphiQL.
 Change the payment type for other banners based on values [in `PaymentOption` documentation](https://shopify.dev/docs/api/checkout-ui-extensions/2025-04/apis/payments#useAvailablePaymentOptions-returns)

 ## Allow merchants to add their own values
 1. Navigate to your store.
-Go to Settings > Custom Data, then More Actions > View app-controlled Metaobjects.
-Notice the new `payment_messages` definition is here too.
+Go to Content > Metaobjects, then More Actions > View read-only definitions.
+Notice the new `payment_messages` content is here.
 Let's make them editable and more human-friendly.
 1. Add `merchant_read_write` to the metaobject definition

    ```toml